-(For further information, visit VCAT’s website at www.vcat.vic.gov.au.)
+(For more information, visit VCAT’s website at www.vcat.vic.gov.au.)

-A person who has been given an immediate Notice to Vacate should immediately contact the Tenants Union for advice (see “Advice and contacts”).
+A person who has been given an immediate Notice to Vacate should straightaway contact Tenants Victoria for advice (see “Contacts”).

 The RT Act permits a landlord to give the tenant a Notice to Vacate in certain circumstances.
 The amount of time the landlord must give the tenant to vacate varies depending on the type of notice given.

 The only party that can lawfully enforce an eviction is the police, and this requires a warrant to be issued by VCAT.
 Warrants are only issued by VCAT if a possession order has been made by VCAT after hearing the matter.
 A possession order hearing can only take place if a tenant has not left in response to a valid Notice to Vacate that has been served correctly.